 Assumption of Two Assets World

 Keynes assumed the two assets world, where people can hold their entire portfolios either in money or in bonds.
-They cannot hold portfolio of both of them.
-Bond is a risky and income earning assets whereas money is risk-free assets with virtually no earning.
+They cannot hold portfolios of both of them.
+Bonds a risky and income-earning assets whereas money is risk-free assets with virtually no earning.

-Even if the balance on bank checking accounts would provide some minimal interest earnings, and holding monetary assets could have cost associated with it the forgone interest income, Keynes did not take it into analysis considering it as an insignificant matter.
+Even if the balance on bank checking accounts would provide some minimal interest earnings, and holding monetary assets could have costs associated with the forgone interest income, Keynes did not take it into analysis considering it as an insignificant matter.

 Keynesian Foundation for Money Demand

-Unlike the classical theory of money demand, which posits transactions motive as the only motive for money demand, Keynes postulates three motives for money demand.
-They are transactions motive, precautionary motive, and speculative motive.
-These three motives are the reasons for money demand, and they serve as the foundation in Keynesian theory of money demand.
+Unlike the classical theory of money demand, which posits transaction motive as the only motive for money demand, Keynes postulates three motives for money demand.
+They are transaction motive, precautionary motive, and speculative motive.
+These three motives are the reasons for money demand, and they serve as the foundation of the Keynesian theory of money demand.

 Transactions Motive